paco-sparta/documentation/content/en/integrations/rsyslog.md

      $template DatadogFormat,"<DATADOG_API_KEY> <%pri%>%protocol-version% %timestamp:::date-rfc3339% %HOSTNAME% %app-name% - - [metas  ddsource=\"<MY_SOURCE_NAME>\" ddtags=\"env:dev,<KEY:VALUE>\"] %msg%\n"
      ```

 8. (Optional) Datadog cuts inactive connections after a period of inactivity.
-Some Rsyslog versions are not able to reconnect properly when necessary.
+Some versions of Rsyslog are not able to reconnect when necessary.
 To mitigate this issue, use time markers so the connection never stops:

    1. Add the following two lines to your Rsyslog configuration file: